DevMahsa/usefulcodes/readme.md

-ffmpeg.sh ##whenever you want to convert multiple files in a folder into another format then you need this! rename.sh ##This code has been used by me to rename multiples files in a folder into sequential numbers.
+ffmpeg.sh ##whenever you want to convert multiple files in a folder into another format then you need this! rename.sh ##This code has been used by me to rename multiples files in a folder into sequential numbers. mping.sh #When you want multiple ip address via ping.